-Level 4 7-8 A clear understanding of the issue is shown typically by: using four brief way or two developed ways or two ways, one brief and one fully developed or three ways with one developed or a comprehensive explanation using one way only.
-The candidate is likely to express understanding in a clear and correct style of English with a correct use of specialist vocabulary where appropriate.
+Level 4 7-8 A clear understanding of the issue is shown typically by: • using four brief ways • or two developed ways • or two ways, one brief and one fully developed • or three ways with one developed • or a comprehensive explanation using one way only.
+The candidate is likely to express understanding in a clear and correct style of English with a correct use of specialist yocabulary. correct style of English with a correct use of specialist vocabulary where appropriate.
 The skills needed to produce convincing extended writing in place.
 Good organisation and clarity.
 Very few syntactical and/or spelling errors may be found.
 Excellent organisation and planning.

-Question Number Answer Mark
+Question Answer Mark

-4 (d) AO2 Indicative content Reasons for supporting this statement could be: • it is the woman's right to choose • it should be allowed as people make mistakes • it is better than having an unwanted child
+Number 4 (d) Indicative content

+AO2 Reasons for supporting this statement could be: • it is the woman's right to choose • it should be allowed as people make mistakes • it is better than having an unwanted child

 Reasons for not supporting this statement could be:

 Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.

-Award marks as follows: Candidates who do not refer to at least one religion in either (i) or (ii) cannot go beyond 3 marks for the whole of (d).
+Award marks as follows: Candidates who do not refer to Hinduism in (i) or (ii) cannot go beyond 3 marks for the whole of (d).

 (i) Own opinion 1 mark for 3

 a simple reason2 marks for

 a developed reason

 or two simple reasons

+3 marks for

-3 marks forthree simple reasons
+three simple reasons

-or two developed reasons
+or two developed reasons or a fully developed reason

 or a fully developed reason

-(ii) Why some people may disagree with their opinion 3
+(ii) Why some people may disagree with their opinion 1 mark for 3

-1 mark for

-a simple reason2 marks for

-a developed reason
+a simple reason

+2 marks for

-or two simple reasons
+a developed reasonor two simple reasons

 3 marks for

 three simple reasons

-1 or two developed reasons
+or two developed reasons

 or a fully developed reason

-Question Number Correct Answer Partially Correct Answer Reject Mark 5 (a) AO1 where two sets of children (stepbrothers and stepsisters) become one family after their (divorced) parents marry each other the joining of two adults by marriage who have had previous relationships and children from them a family where there are children from previous relationships a family containing step-siblings blended family Any alternative wording of the above points is acceptable. when divorced people are married to new partners a family with children who are not related examples of reconstituted families Any alternative wording of the above point is acceptable.
+5 6 .
+5 Question Correct Answer Partially Correct Reject Mark Number Answer 5 (a) AO1 where two sets of children(stepbrothers and stepsisters) become one family after their (divorced) parents marry each other the joining of two adults by marriage who have had previous relationships and children from them a family where there are children from previous relationships a family containing step-siblings Any alternative wording of the above points is acceptable. when divorced people are married to new partners a family with children who are not related examples of reconstituted families Any alternative wording of the above point is acceptable.
 Answers which define a different key word (0) 2

-Question Answer Mark Number 5 (b) AO2 Indicative content Answers which think sex outside marriage is acceptable are likely to use such reasons as: • it gives a couple the chance to get closer to each other • pre-marital sex is acceptable in society • some couples cannot marry, yet wish to have sex Answers which do not think sex outside marriage is acceptable are likely to use such reasons as: • it breaks up families • it is against some religious teachings 4 it can lead to suffering Other approaches are possible and must be marked according to the levels.
+Question Answer Mark Number 5 (b) AO2 Indicative content Answers which think sex outside marriage is acceptable are likely to use such reasons as: • it gives a couple the chance to get closer to each other • pre-marital sex is acceptable in society • some couples cannot marry, yet wish to have sex 4 Answers which do not think sex outside marriage is acceptable are likely to use such reasons as: • it breaks up families • it is contrary to the principles of the Grihastha Ashrama • it can lead to suffering Other approaches are possible and must be marked according to the levels.
 If you are unsure of the validity of an answer, it must be sent to review.
-Award marks as follows: For a personal response with: one brief reason (e.g. it can lead to suffering) 1 mark For a personal response with: • two brief reasons • or one developed reason (e.g. it can lead to suffering as a person might contract an STI) 2 marks For a personal response with: • two reasons with one developed For a personal response with: • two developed reasons 4 marks
+Award marks as follows: For a personal response with: one brief reason (e.g. it can lead to suffering) 1 mark For a personal response with: two brief reasons or one developed reason (e.g. it can lead to suffering as a person might contract an STI) 2 marks For a personal response with: • two reasons with one developed For a personal response with: • two developed reasons 4 marks